“Concurrent & Distributed Systems”

-There will be four programming assignments (two dealing with concurrent programming and two with distributed/networked applications).
+There will be five programming assignments.
 The software required for these projects is available on the computers in the IT&E Lab.
 You can also do the projects on your own computer.
-(The programming assignments involve programming in Java on a UNIX/Linux platform.)
+(The programming assignments involve programming in Java and C on a UNIX/Linux platform.)
 You must do the programming assignments individually.

 15% Midterm Exam

 Students must work individually on all homework assignments.
 We encourage you to have high-level discussions with other students in the class about the assignments, however, we require that when you turn in an assignment, it is only your work.
 That is, copying any part of another student’s assignment is strictly prohibited.
 You are free to reuse small snippets of example code found on the Internet (e.g. via StackOverflow) provided that it is attributed.
 If you are concerned that by reusing and attributing that copied code it may appear that you didn’t complete the assignment yourself, then please raise a discussion with the instructor.

 10% will be deducted for late HW assignments and late HW assignments will only be accepted for 24 hours after the due date.
 HW assignments submitted more than 24 hours late will receive a zero.
 If you’re worried about being busy around the time of a HW submission, please plan ahead and get started early.
 Homework that does not compile or run will receive at most 50% credit.

 For fairness to all, there are no exceptions to the above rules.